-Esther Fox leads Curating for Change, creating ground-breaking opportunities for D/deaf, disabled and neurodivergent people to participate and lead in the cultural sector.
+Esther leads Curating for Change, creating ground-breaking opportunities for D/deaf, disabled and neurodivergent people to participate and lead in the cultural sector

-Curating for Change is an England-wide heritage project that transforms chances for disabled people wanting to pursue a career in the museum sector and how D/deaf, disabled and neurodivergent people experience visits.
+Curating for Change is an England-wide heritage project that transforms chances for disabled people wanting to pursue a career in the museum sector and how D/deaf and disabled people experience visits.

 "There is a huge appetite within museums to address the current underrepresentation of D/deaf, disabled and neurodiverse people, but they are keen to have specialist support to inspire and support them to do so.
 Accentuate knows that change is best when it comes from within organisations and we are passionate about supporting a whole new cohort of D/deaf, disabled and neurodiverse curators who will lead this process.”